syncfusion-content/winui-docs/winui/Scheduler/Appointment-Editing.md

 ### Edit recurring appointment

 The Scheduler supports to edit the recurrence appointment.
-The following window will appear when you edit the recurrence appointment to select whether to edit only the particular occurrence or appointment series.
+The following editor dialog will appear when you edit the recurrence appointment to select whether to edit only the particular occurrence or appointment series.

-You can also handle the opening of recurrence popup window using `RecurringAppointmentEditMode` property in `AppointmentEditorOpeningEventArgs` by handling `AppointmentEditorOpening` event.
+You can also handle the opening of recurrence popup editor dialog using `RecurringAppointmentEditMode` property in `AppointmentEditorOpeningEventArgs` by handling `AppointmentEditorOpening` event.

 ### AppointmentEditorOpening event

-When you opens the appointment editor UI window to add or update appointment, then Scheduler notifies by `AppointmentEditorOpening` event.
+When you opens the appointment editor UI dialog to add or update appointment, then Scheduler notifies by `AppointmentEditorOpening` event.

 The `AppointmentEditorOpeningEventArgs` has following members which provides the information for `AppointmentEditorOpening` event.